MrKlang/AFInterview/AFInterview/Assets/readme.txt

 1 Catapult
 1 Ram

-The fight turn order should be determined randomly at the start of the fight and kept for its whole duration.
-Assume that all of the units are always within the required range to attack any enemy unit.
+The fight turn order should be determined randomly at the start of the fight and kept for its whole duration.(OK) Assume that all of the units are always within the required range to attack any enemy unit.
 (OK) Make sure that editing all of the balance-related values is designer-friendly.
 (OK) Providing an animated visual representation of the fight will be considered a plus.
 (OK-meh)